sah4ez/gosvm/README.md

 # Background

-Why development many services, each can used common package, example: logger, DB driver, model structure and etc.
+For development many services, each can used common packages, example: logger, DB driver, data model and etc.

-Each sercices using own repository and vendoring (dep, glide or go.mod)
+Each service using own repository and vendoring (dep, glide or go.mod)

-gosvm provide tool for management version through serveral repositoreis
+gosvm provide tool for version management for several repositoreis

 Example:
 ``` bash